Notification of changes to the Graduate Student Scholarships program

 The growth of Alberta’s economy depends on the development of new and emerging technologies, which have applications in sectors such as agriculture, health, oil and gas, and many others.
 This research depends heavily on the work of highly skilled graduate students studying at universities around the province.

-Alberta Innovates funds scholarships for graduate students conducting full-time research in key emerging technology area of information and communications technology (ICT), nanotechnology, and omics (genomics, proteomics, metabolomics, regulomics, and glycomics), ensuring that Albertan universities and companies are able to recruit top talent.
+Alberta Innovates funds scholarships for graduate students conducting full-time research in key emerging technology area of information and communications technology (ICT) and advanced materials and manufacturing technologies (AMM) ensuring that Albertan universities and companies are able to recruit top talent.

 How the program works